flokk.

 Barrio Santa Cruz Walking Exploration

 Wander the narrow whitewashed lanes of the old Jewish quarter, letting kids spot hidden courtyards and tilework along Callejón del Agua.
-No ticket needed and the maze-like streets make for a low-press
+No ticket needed and the maze-like streets make for a low-pressure first afternoon after travel.

 culture